edebonneuil/EPIDEMIUM-Season-3/OpenDataForHealth/README.md

 * **Organization of files**
   * The "France" folder is really where all the data and code is.
 Three pieces of code are key:
     * AllCauseMortality byCity SMR calculation (to make the map with statistical over and under mortality) by Edouard Debonneuil
-    * The CépiDC scrapper in R in DiseaseRisks byDpt (the python scrapper was abandonned) by Ayesha Kawser
+    * The CépiDC scraper in R in DiseaseRisks byDpt (the python scraper was abandonned) by Ayesha Kawser
-    * The air pollution scrapper in GreenOrNot by Pol Sans with major contributions
+    * The air pollution scraper in GreenOrNot by Pol Sans with major contributions
-    * A code in ongoing to scrapp images of cancer risks by canton, by Sylvain Sorrin
+    * A code in ongoing to scrap images of cancer risks by canton, by Sylvain Sorrin
   * The data was searched and assembled by Edouard Debonneuil and, at least in terms of suggestions, by the organizers of Epidemium and of the challenge and NewClin.
 The statistics for SMR where put in place with the help of Adrien Helary
 * **Coupling of organizations**
   * The "animation" folder contains